 Aircraft depend for a great deal on measuring the correct outside air pressure for the indication of airspeed, altitude and vertical speed.
 This is a job for the pitot static system which senses air pressures around the aircraft for display in the cockpit and for input to air data computers and transponders.

 In the cockpit we have instruments known as pressure instruments and they operate by sensing changes in the pressure of the air surrounding the aircraft.

 Those of us with an EFIS have an air data computer on which the pressure sensors are connected for conversion to electric signals and processing by the internal processor.

 In the pitot static system three instruments are connected to the static port(s) and the pitot tube via soft plastic or aluminum tubing, in some cases there is an alternate static port provided in the cockpit.

 We will take a look at how the pitot static system is built up and used in the aircraft to indicate airspeed, altitude and vertical speed and investigate the operational aspects the pilot may encounter with this system.

 In aviation we have three well known pressure instruments and they are listed below and shown to the right:

-The image to the right shows how the components are connected to the pitot static system.
+The image to the right shows how all the components are connected in the pitot static system.

 To be able to measure the dynamic pressure the pitot tube must face forward in the undisturbed airflow.
 The movement of the aircraft creates a dynamic pressure increased with outside static pressure and this total pressure is then fed through tubing (pitot line) to the airspeed indicator.
 This indicator will subtract static pressure so that the indication is correct.

 Some pitot tubes are fitted with a connection for static pressure, these are called pitot head.
 Several models of Piper and Cessna aircraft have these mounted under the wing.